sailing-yacht-research-foundation/raw-data-server/README.md

 - Run `docker-compose up -d`
 - Run `docker-compose down` to terminate
-- Run `docker-compose -f docker-compose.yml run raw-data-server npm run test` to run tests
+- Run `docker-compose -f docker-compose.yml run raw-data-server yarn run test` to run tests

 If you have run docker previously using older version of the app, database structure changes might affect the tests results.
 Please remove the database volume before proceeding by executing commands below: